Nutrition for the Different Phases of the Menstrual Cycle

 Estrogen is known to reduce carbohydrate oxidation and increase free fatty acid availability.
 This means when estrogen levels are high, women tend to conserve glycogen stores and utilize more fat as fuel.

 For longer endurance events (ultramarathons an example) this could potentially be beneficial.
-But this glycogen-sparing mode might make it more challenging to reach higher intensities.
+However this glycogen-sparing mode might make it more challenging to reach higher intensities.
 Supplemental carbohydrates are important in this phase.

 In other words, if you are in a high hormone phase, you might find you need to take in a few extra carbohydrates to get a similar higher intensity performance as you would without supplemental carbohydrates in a low hormone phase, assuming all other conditions are equal.